DmitryEfimenko/ssr-with-i18n/article/part-1.md

 ## 🗺️ Let's Add i18n

 As with most things in coding, there are many ways to skin a cat.
 Originally, I wanted to use the framework-independent library [i18next](https://www.i18next.com/) with an Angular wrapper: [angular-i18next](https://github.com/Romanchuk/angular-i18next).
-However, there is currently a [unfortunate limitation](https://github.com/Romanchuk/angular-i18next/pull/11#issuecomment-364725022) with angular-i18next: it's not capable of switching language on the fly, which is a show-stopper for me.
+However, there is currently an [unfortunate limitation](https://github.com/Romanchuk/angular-i18next/pull/11#issuecomment-364725022) with angular-i18next: it's not capable of switching language on the fly, which is a show-stopper for me.

 In this article, we'll use a popular library: [ngx-translate](https://github.com/ngx-translate/core).